Umuzi-org/pres-2024-06-learner-code-pandemics/content/code_organisation_and_structure/bad_code_organisation.md

 ## Bad code organization

-Characteristics:

 - Ignoring **Single responsibilty principle**: Functions do too much.
-- **Inconsistent Naming**: Hard to follow.
+- **Inconsistent Naming**: Hard to make sense of and hard to follow.
-- No **Cohesion**: Things are scattered all over
+- No **Cohesion**: Code is scattered all over.
+- No **Loose coupling**: Changes in one function effects the performance of another function.
 - **Hardcoded Values**: Inflexible code.
 - **Poor Error Handling**: No proper error management.
-- No **Loose coupling**: Changes in one function effects the performance of another function.

 Badly Organized Code is hard to read, maintain, and error-prone.